 It was 76°F in San Diego, CA with broken clouds.

-I Can Make Ya by Fingazz was spinning on the ol' iTunes.
+I Can Make Ya by Fingazz was playing.

 Another short one for your eye holes.